McLaren 720S coupe review

 Engines, drive & performance

-Although the 4.0-litre petrol engine is twin-turbocharged, the feeling is closer to that of a much bigger naturally aspirated engine.
-There’s absolutely no delay in the delivery of power – pressure on the accelerator pedal is rewarded by immediate response followed by a seamless, breathtaking surge of acceleration.
+Although the 4.0-litre V8 petrol engine features twin-turbochargers, it’s power delivery feels closer to that of a far larger naturally aspirated engine.
+Pin the accelerator and there’s absolutely no delay in the delivery of power – with an immediate response followed by a seamless, breathtaking surge of acceleration and a menacing exhaust note.
 It’s an engine that truly deserves to be showcased, and while its glass cover and blood-red illumination may be showy, they’re definitely appropriate touches.

 The final piece of the jigsaw is filled by handling that’s remarkably comfortable, given its uncompromising performance.
-Although the advanced carbon-fibre and alloy composite body shell is designed to be as light as possible, the 720S still weighs 1,419kg – about the same as a family hatchback.
-Yet all that weight seems to disappear as soon as the McLaren encounters a corner.
+Although the advanced carbon-fibre and alloy composite bodyshell is designed to be as light as possible, the 720S still weighs 1,419kg – about the same as a family hatchback.
+Yet, this weight figure becomes almost irrelevant as you encounter a corner in the McLaren.

 There’s no sensation of body lean and little feeling of inertia, the car simply responds obediently to your commands through a steering wheel brimming with feel, and tracks along your chosen cornering line – at seemingly any speed.
-Switch the drive programme out of road-orientated ‘Comfort’, more entertaining ‘Sport’ or ‘Auto’ mode and into ‘Track’ first and you could be forgiven for feeling like a Le Mans racing driver – the 720S imbues you with confidence and a feeling that nothing could possibly beat you on a flying lap.
-There's even a Variable Drift Control feature that allows you to generate huge powerslides - on track of course - without risk of an embarrassing spin.
+Switch the drive programme out of road-orientated ‘Comfort’, more entertaining ‘Sport’ or ‘Auto’ mode and into ‘Track’ first and you could be forgiven for feeling like a Le Mans racing driver – the secure feel of the 720S fills you with confidence and a feeling that nothing could possibly beat you on a flying lap.
+There's even a Variable Drift Control feature that allows you to generate huge powerslides (on track of course) without risk of an embarrassing spin.

-Yet on the road, it has a ride quality that rivals a GT car and floats over bumps in a way you simply wouldn't expect.
+Yet on the road, it has a ride quality that is close to the McLaren GT, absorbing bumps and road imperfections in a way you simply wouldn't expect.

 Factor in the noise (an incredible, operatic howl that’s further sharpened by an optional sport exhaust) and the McLaren driving experience has every one of your senses working overtime.
 It’s utterly spellbinding and worth the £200,000 cost of admission alone.